Use these tricks to get mortgage lenders to compete

 “If you have two or more lenders battling it out for your business, one will almost always be willing to make less money than the others.”

-Clifford Rossi, a finance professor at the University of Maryland’s School of Business, explains the importance of getting several lenders involved.
+Clifford Rossi, a finance professor at the University of Maryland’s School of Business, explains the importance of getting several mortgage lenders involved.

 How to make mortgage lenders compete

-- Determine your best offer by comparing the rate, loan type, term, monthly payment, and closing costs listed on each Loan Estimate
+- Determine your best offer by comparing the rate, loan type, loan term, monthly payment, and closing costs listed on each Loan Estimate

 - Take your best offer to your preferred lender and ask if they can match or beat it.
 You could do this by calling or simply sending an email with your competing loan offer attached